holyokecodes/DroneBlocks-Tello-Camera-With-Python-OpenCV/README.md

 Install git to download this code.
 Use git for windows: https://gitforwindows.org/ or follow directions here for other operating systems: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+Git for windows comes with a terminal called git bash that will let you run commands to install and start this app.
+On mac, use Terminal.
 Check that you have Python 3.6 or greater in the git bash terminal.
 ```
 python --version
 ```